sphinx-doc/sphinx/doc/config.rst

    .. note::

-      LaTeX builder always assign numbers whether this option is enabled or not.
+      The LaTeX builder always assigns numbers whether this option is enabled or not.

    .. versionadded:: 1.3